coq-tactician/benchmark-system/README.md

                                  WARNING: This number is infinite by default, which is likely not appropriate for local resources.
+  [-shared-filesystem]           Assume that the scratch directory is hosted on
+                                 a shared filesystem.
+No copying of files between hosts is performed.
   [-tmp-dir dir]                 Location in which a temporary directory will be
                                  created to store the build.
 If not supplied, it is taken from $TMPDIR.
 After the benchmark is